DOFLinx/docs/docs/parameters/11_The_Parameters.md

 Required if you intend to use addressable LEDs.

-This is the full file name, including path, to your DOF R3 GLobalConfig.xml file, ie "C:\directoutput\config\GLobalConfig_b2sServer.xml" without the quotes.
+This is the full file name, including path, to your DOF R3 GlobalConfig.xml file, ie "C:\directoutput\config\GlobalConfig_b2sServer.xml" without the quotes.

 You may not have a global config XML file for DOF, if not, do not panic,